mongodb/mongo/src/mongo/logv2/README.md

 Logging is performed using function style macros:

+`LOGV2(ID, format-string, "name0"_attr = var0, ..., "nameN"_attr = varN);`

-`LOGV2(ID, message-string, "name0"_attr = var0, ..., "nameN"_attr = varN);`
+`LOGV2(ID, format-string, message-string, "name0"_attr = var0, ..., "nameN"_attr = varN);`

 The ID is a signed 32bit integer in the same number space as the error code numbers.
 It is used to uniquely identify a log statement.
 If changing existing code, using a new ID is strongly advised to avoid any parsing ambiguity.

-The message string contains the description of the log event with libfmt style replacement fields optionally embedded within it.
-The message string must comply with the [format syntax](https://fmt.dev/6.1.1/syntax.html#formatspec) from libfmt.
+The format string contains the description of the log event with libfmt style replacement fields optionally embedded within it.
+The format string must comply with the [format syntax](https://fmt.dev/6.1.1/syntax.html#formatspec) from libfmt.
+The purpose of embedding the replacement fields is to be able to create a human readable message used by the text output format or a tool that converts JSON logs to a human readable format.

-Replacement fields are placed in the message string with curly braces `{}`.
+Replacement fields are placed in the format string with curly braces `{}`.
 Everything not surrounded with curly braces is part of the message text.
 Curly brace characters can be output by escaping them using double braces: `{{` or `}}`.

 Attributes are created with the `_attr` user-defined literal.
 The intermediate object that gets instantiated provides the assignment operator `=` for assigning a value to the attribute.

-Attributes are associated with replacement fields in the message string by name or index, using names is strongly recommended.
-When using unnamed replacement fields, attributes map to replacement fields in the order they appear in the message string.
+Attributes are associated with replacement fields in the format string by name or index, using names is strongly recommended.
+When using unnamed replacement fields, attributes map to replacement fields in the order they appear in the format string.

 It is allowed to have more attributes than replacement fields in a log statement.
 However, having fewer attributes than replacement fields is not allowed.

+As shown above there is also an API taking both a format string and a message string.
+This is an API to help with the transition from text output to JSON output.
+JSON logs have no need for embedded replacement fields in the description, if written in a short and descriptive manner providing context for the attribute names.
+But a format string may still be needed to provide good JSON to human readable text conversion.
+See the JSON output format and style guide below for more information.

-The message string must be a compile time constant.
-This is to be able to add compile time verification of log statements in the future.
+Both the format string and the message string must be compile time constants.
+This is to avoid dynamic attribute names in the log output and to be able to add compile time verification of log statements in the future.

 ##### Examples